pdincubus/CodingStandards/CSS-standard.md

 <a name="introduction"></a>
 ## Introduction

-The Plusnet CSS Standard is based upon a combination of (and in some cases stolen verbatim from) many other great styleguides, including:
+This CSS Standard is based upon a combination of (and in some cases stolen verbatim from) many other great styleguides, including:

 * http://codeguide.co/#css
 * https://github.com/sky-uk/css